US

 There is also a much stronger emphasis on good service and making the experience comfortable and enjoyable.
 Some clinics go as far as to provide patients with a luxury spa experience during their stay.

 Find out more about your options in our full guide to dental tourism.
-And read our guide to learn about the cheapest place to go for All-on-4 dental implants
+And read our guide to learn about affordable All-on-4 dental implants abroad.

 If you're ready to get started finding a clinic abroad for dental implants, you can get help from a medical tourism company that specializes in researching and selecting reputable dental clinics, like MTC.
 They put a huge emphasis on customer service so you'll know you'll be in good hands.